Overview: History of soil description in a nutshell

 Soil classification in New Zealand was begun by Māori horticulturalists who recognised and named classes that were relevant to the establishment and management of their gardens, in particular, kumara gardens.
 They recognised classes such as oneharuru (a light but good sandy loam) and onetea (white soil from sandy volcanic material).
 The need for soil classification has been part of human activity in New Zealand since the arrival of the first Polynesian canoe.

 Soil classification on a comprehensive national scale was not developed in New Zealand until 1948.
-The pioneer New Zealand soil scientist, Norman Taylor, developed the New Zealand Genetic Classification, which recognised "soil groups" and related them to the environmental factors that most influenced their character (Taylor 1948; Taylor and Pohlen 1962,1968).
+The pioneer New Zealand soil scientist, Norman Taylor, developed the New Zealand Genetic Classification, which recognised 'soil groups' and related them to the environmental factors that most influenced their character.
 Knowledge of these relationships helped the prediction of soil classes from observations of geology, landscape, climate and vegetation.
 Such predictions enabled rapid progress in the broad-scale exploratory mapping of New Zealand soils.

 By the late 1970s, Taylor's New Zealand Genetic Soil Classification was becoming outdated.
 Soil classes were vaguely defined so that only experts could easily identify the correct class for many soils.
 The relationships between soils and environment that were useful at a broad scale were less useful for making soil maps at more detailed scales.
 Much new soil information was becoming available that could not be explained within the framework of the old system.
 A new synthesis was needed and the result was the New Zealand Soil Classification.